-The oldest rocks exposed in the Davis Mesa quadrangle are of early Pennsylvanian age and are exposed in the central part of Paradox Valley.
-Rocks of late Pennsylvanian and Permian age crop out on the floor and along the sides of the valley.
-Triassic rocks are exposed on the floor and the sides of Paradox Valley and in the canyon of the Dolores River.
-Jurassic rocks crop out along the sides of Paradox Valley and in the canyon walls and on the benches and slopes below the mesas.
-Cretaceous rocks cap the higher mesas.
-Recent deposits of wind-blown material and sheet wash are widely distributed on top of the mesas, along the benches, and on the valley floors.
+The oldest rocks exposed in the Naturita NW quadrangle are of early Pennsylvanian age and are exposed in Paradox Valley and in the canyon of Dry Creek.
+Rocks of late Pennsylvanian age crop out in Paradox Valley and rocks of Permian age crop out in the canyon of Dry Creek.
+Rocks of Triassic and Jurassic age are exposed along the sides of Paradox Valley and in Dry Creek, whereas rocks of Cretaceous age underlie most of the rest of the quadrangle.
+Recent deposits of wind-blown material and sheet wash are widely distributed on top of the mesas, along the benches, and on the valley floors, and landslides cover large areas on the southwest side of Paradox Valley.

-The stratigraphic sequence is similar to that studied by Baker (1933) and Dane (1935) in nearby areas in Utah; most of the formations can be traced continuously from the Davis Mesa quadrangle into Utah.
+The stratigraphic sequence is similar to that studied by Baker (1933) and Dane (1935) in nearby areas in Utah; most of the formations can be traced continuously from the Naturita NW quadrangle into Utah.